-SG&A expenses consist mainly of salary and benefits costs of executive and back office staff, consulting and professional fees such as legal and accounting, share based compensation, advertising and marketing, and excise taxes.
+SG&A expenses consist mainly of salary and benefits costs of executive and back office staff, consulting and professional fees such as legal and accounting, share based compensation, advertising and marketing, office, travel and entertainment, and excise taxes.

 Selling costs generally correlate to revenue.
 As a percentage of sales, we expect SG&A costs to decrease as our business continues to grow.
 The decrease is expected to be driven primarily by efficiencies associated with scaling the business.